 Instructions for Hard Days *Hard days are days when you miss a midterm or significant assignment because of an illness.

 Note: It’s your responsibility to determine the outcome of missing a class.
 You can find this information on your course outline and your communication with your instructor.
+If you have a midterm or assignment due and have any of the symptoms below, it is important that you reach out to your instructor BEFORE the deadline and not after.
 This is YOUR responsibility.

 - You can approach your instructor with the Declaration of Illness Form (Hard Copy).
 This is also available on the portal under ‘documents’.
 You do not need to provide a doctor’s note

-- Have conversation with your instructor, explain your situation, and ask them to sign the declaration form.
+- Have conversation with your instructor, explain your situation, and have your instructor review the form.

 - This form is subject to the student code of conduct and academic integrity policies.

-- Your attendance will be updated from absent to ‘Medical leave’.
-This does not excuse your absence, but rather indicates to your instructor that you were absent for medical reasons.
+- This does not excuse your absence, but rather indicates to your instructor that you were absent for medical reasons.

 Please come see an advisor if you have any questions.
 Our long-term goal is to ensure that you are healthy and well when you are attending your classes.